Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 - Johann Reardon

-- 11 min read
+- 16 min read

-Blinds shutters for windows in coastal homes present dramatically different long-term costs, with plantation shutters lasting 15-20+ years compared to 8-12 years for high-quality blinds in salt-air environments.
+Blinds and shutters for windows in coastal homes present dramatically different long-term costs, with plantation shutters lasting 15-20+ years compared to 8-12 years for high-quality blinds in salt-air environments.
 While shutters require higher upfront investment, their superior moisture resistance and energy efficiency (R-values up to R-4) typically generate better returns for properties along the Delmarva Peninsula and similar coastal regions.

 TL;DR: Coastal Window Treatment Comparison